NEWEDTECH/ClimaEdu/docs/bounded-contexts/content.md

 **Process**:
 1. Verifies that the lesson exists
 2. Creates a new Content entity with the provided data
-3. Adds the content to the lesson in memory
+3. Adds the content to the lesson in memory using the entity's method
-4. Persists the updated lesson to the database
+4. Persists the complete lesson entity
 5. Returns both the created content and the updated lesson

 **Business Rules**: